hustf/BitmapMaps.jl/README.md

 Code is being adapted from environment 'geoarrays', package 'RouteMap.jl' ' / example/ split ' and environment 'tutorial_images' / 'image segmentation.jl'.

 We implemented and tested up to step 6 here, and have a skeleton for steps 7-8.
+Inline docs need updating.

-In the current commit, we struggled with finding good function names related to bounding boxes and (cropped extents).
-We still aren't satisfied.
-Does the extent of a file include zero-padded regions?
-We have sort-of landed on using different, longer, function names for .tif files, loaded geoarrays, and builders.
+We struggled with function names related to bounding boxes and (cropped extents).
+See [`Bounding box functions`](#Bounding box functions).

-Also currently, the type 'SheetMatrixBuilder' is over-determined.
-Using inches as a unit and then demanding integer values leads to some inconsistency.
-We'll get rid of that by changing the type - in the next revision?
+The pipeline can now reuse SheetMatrixBuilder and modify it gradually using keywords.

 Some of the changes from scripting workflow: